o3de/o3de.org/content/docs/user-guide/networking/multiplayer/code_separation.md

 ---
-title: Client and Server Launchers with the Multiplayer Gem
+title: Separating Multiplayer Logic into Client and Server Launchers
 description: Build Open 3D Engine launchers with the Multiplayer Gem specifically targeting Clients, Servers or both.
 linkTitle: Separating Client and Server
 ---